department-of-veterans-affairs/va.gov-team/products/education-careers/stem/stem-standalone-10203/automated-decision/automated-decision_uat-research-plan.md

 ## Method
 1. What method of research are you planning?
   - **Sample Methodologies**: Remote moderated user acceptance testing with Veterans on Production
 2. Why this method?
 How does this methodology help you answer your research questions?
-We are unable to complete testing on staging due to lack of EVSS test data located there.
-With this, the best way to test that the functionality is worked as expected is with Veterans on Production through submissions of actual applications.
+We are unable to complete testing on staging due to limitations of EVSS test data located there.
+With this, the best way to test that the functionality is working as expected is with Veterans on Production through submissions of actual applications.
 3. Where are you planning to do your research?
 Via webconference and screenshare
 4. What will you be testing?
 The live 22-10203 application
 5. If remote: What tool do you plan to use?
 Zoom via Perigean

 ## Participants and Recruitment
 1. Participant criteria: What are you looking for in a participant?
 (Mention: Number of people, ages, accessibility preferences, geographical diversity, login requirements, VA benefit requirements, familiarity with technology, etc. Keep in mind, the more requirements, the more difficult the recruit, so give ample time to ensure the right participant mix.)

-3 with Power of Attorneys for ineligible participants (from the two buckets below)
-- This data comes from LTS
-- Is there a way that Veterans can validate that the POA is recorded within LTS?
-We don't know of this being displayed anywhere on VA.gov other than within their medical claims. **(Ask about this in Platform slack)**
-- The recruiting team would need to verify with the Veteran that they do have  POA on file with the VA.
-- Is the EDU POA the same as a medical POA?
-All the same?
+We are hoping to recruit 10 total participants:
+- 8 ineligible particiapnts
+   - Of the 8 ineligible, we'd like at least 3 of them to have Power of Attorneys on file with LTS/VA.gov
+- 2 eligible participants

+More specifically:
-4 Ineligible due to program type
+- 4 Ineligible participants due to program type
+- 4 Ineligible participants due to remaining entitlement
+- 2 Eligible participants

+4 Ineligible applicants (ineligible due to program of study)
-- You must have one of these free accounts:
+- You must have one of these free accounts to log in to VA.gov:
    - A premium My HealtheVet account, or
    - A DS Logon account (used for eBenefits and milConnect), or
    - A verified ID.me account that you can create here on VA.gov
-- Have applied for Post-9/11 GI Bill Benefits - verify this is needed; we could leave this off
+- Have applied for Post-9/11 GI Bill Benefits (Chapter 33)
-- Received a decision from the VA on your application  - verify this is needed; we could leave this off
+- Received a decision from the VA on your application  (Chapter 33)
-- Currently enrolled in a higher education program that is **NOT** in the field of Science, Technology, Engineering, or Math.
+- Currently enrolled in a higher education program that is **NOT** in the field of Science, Technology, Engineering, or Math (STEM) OR are currently enrolled in a teaching certificate program that is **NOT** in the field of Science, Technology, Engineering, or Math (STEM)
-- Add question about teaching cert
+   - For this criteria we can provide a PDF of all STEM program types.
 - Less than 6 months of benefit entitlement remaining.
 To check this:
    - Navigate to https://www.va.gov/education/gi-bill/post-9-11/ch-33-benefit/
    - Sign into your account
    - Review your remaining entitlement (in months and days) for your post-9/11 (chapter 33) GI Bill benefit
-- Do you have a Power of Attorney?
+- Do you have a Power of Attorney on record on VA.gov?

-4 Ineligible due to remaining entitlement
+4 Ineligible applicants (ineligible due to chapter 33 entitlement remaining)
-- You must have one of these free accounts:
+- You must have one of these free accounts to log in to VA.gov:
    - A premium My HealtheVet account, or
    - A DS Logon account (used for eBenefits and milConnect), or
    - A verified ID.me account that you can create here on VA.gov